Skip to content

 Figma is a UI design tool.
 Designers use it to create buttons, layouts, and icons.

 Previously, if an AI needed to work with Figma data, a developer had to build a custom integration from scratch.
-Figma Native MCP changes that:
+Figma’s MCP server introduces a path for MCP clients to access Figma design data and Figma Make code context.[2]

 MCP Skills (Capabilities): Concrete Real-World Examples With Figma